appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-oracle.md

 ## Connect Oracle

 :::caution important
-If you are a self-hosted user, you must whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment on your database instance before connecting to a database.
+If you are a cloud user, you must whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment on your database instance before connecting to a database.
 See [Managing Internet Protocol Allowlist and Blocklist Rules](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/mmocs/managing-internet-protocol-whitelist-and-blacklist-rules.html) for more details.
 :::

 ### Connection parameters